Kelly Ripa Reveals Why She’s Making An ‘Exception’ For Husband Mark Consuelos To Have A Mistress

-Kelly Ripa is joking about letting her husband of 22 years Mark Consuelos having “mistresses.”
+Kelly Ripa is joking about letting her husband of 22 years Mark Consuelos have “mistresses.”
 Per Entertainment Tonight, the Live with Kelly and Ryan host joked about letting her man stray as she shared a snap of herself and her man on their way to film Riverdale together, where she’s set to play the role of his character Hiram Lodge’s mistress.

 Ripa posted a snap of the two commuting to the TV studio in the car via her Instagram Stories page and quipped in the caption, “I’m usually against his mistresses, but this time I’ll make an exception.”